Denver Beer Co. falls $999,993,870 short of fundraising goal to buy Rockies

 Responding to fan frustration over the direction of the franchise in recent years, the craft brewery invited Rockies fans to contribute to the cause through a GoFundMe page.

-"We know Rockies fans are frustrated," Berger said in a video shared on YouTube Friday, so let's bring the team back to the city, to the fans.
+"We know Rockies fans are frustrated," brewery owner Charlie Berger said in a video shared on YouTube Friday, "so let's bring the team back to the city, to the fans.
 Let's go buy it away from [Charlie Monfort] and give ourselves a chance at winning baseball in the city."

 Undaunted by the shortcoming, Denver Beer Co. vowed on their Facebook page Friday to make an official offer to Rockies ownership with the amount raised.

-If they are unsuccessful, the brewer said it will contribute the proceeds to the Colorado Restaurant Foundation's Angel Relief Fund, which helps hospitality workers who have been negatively impacted by the pandemic.
+If they are unsuccessful, the brewer said they will contribute the proceeds to the Colorado Restaurant Foundation's Angel Relief Fund, which helps hospitality workers who have been negatively impacted by the pandemic.

 "Either way, you're helping our community," the Facebook post said.